arduriki/Alien_Invasion_Pygame/README.md

 player's ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.

-Project taken from the book: Python Crash Course 3rd Edition by Eric Matthes
+Project based on the book: Python Crash Course 3rd Edition by Eric Matthes I strongly recommend that book to learn Python basics.